Mansayy/book-social-network/README.md

 - Spring Data JPA: Database to process data
 - Validation: To Validate Input
 - JavaMail Sender: To use email functionality
-- Spring Security: As we implemented security based on JWT
+- Spring Security: Implemented security based on JWT
 - Thymeleaf: To implement better email templates
 - PostgreSQL Diver: For our database
 - Lombok: To reduce boilerplate code